shama/base-element/README.md

 Bear.prototype.render = function (typeOfBear) {
   // Create a virtual DOM tree
   var vtree = this.html('div.bear', ['Im a ' + typeOfBear + '!'])
-  // Call the super() render method with your vtree return this.super(vtree)
+  // Call the rendered() render method with your vtree return this.rendered(vtree)
 }
 ```